Overview

 Long-Term Monitoring

 Ford is continuing to monitor soil gas, groundwater, and indoor air to ensure that the SVE and SSD systems are operating effectively and that subsurface concentrations of VOCs are declining over time.
-Soil gas will continue to be monitored two to three times a year at 438 subsurface sampling locations.
+Soil gas will continue to be monitored two times a year at 360 subsurface sampling locations.
 Groundwater will be monitored at least twice per year across the site and up to four times per year at newly installed monitoring wells.
-Indoor air sampling frequencies are dependent on the specific conditions in each community and range from every six months to five years.
+Indoor air sampling frequencies are dependent on the specific conditions in each community and differ depending on past results.
 Residents are notified directly of their sampling frequencies, but should you have any questions, please Contact Us.